AliElDerawi/KotlinSpaceRadar/README.md

 </div>

-## How to Contribute
+## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for improvements or bug fixes.
-Feel free to reach out if you'd like to add new features or expand on existing ones.
+Please feel free to reach out if you'd like to add new features or expand on existing ones.

 ### How to Contribute